abhishekchoudhary0210/Weather_Prediction_app/README.md

 streamlit run app.py
 ```

 ### 5. Explore the Dashboard
-Visit `http://localhost:8501` in your browser to interact with the app.
+Visit [Weather Prediction App Dashboard](https://weather--prediction-app.streamlit.app/) in your browser to interact with the app.

 ---